What’s on this weekend in Sooke - Sooke News Mirror

 Details: virl.bc.ca

-HEAD TO THE MUSEUM – Though many museums are closed due to the pandemic, the Sooke Region Museum is open Tuesday to Saturday from 9 a.m. to 5 p.m.
-Be ready to be intrigued by the artifacts and exhibits, and to have a few thoughtful conversations.
+5. HEAD TO THE MUSEUM – Though many museums are closed due to the pandemic, the Sooke Region Museum is open Tuesday to Saturday from 9 a.m. to 5 p.m.
+Be ready to be intrigued by the artifacts and exhibits and to have a few thoughtful conversations.

 Details: sookeregionmuseum.ca